Sistav/Newtons-Method/README.md

 ## Description

 The program is written in C and calculates the square root of a given number to a specified level of accuracy (epsilon).
-The method used is an iterative approach and includes checks to prevent infinite loops and ensure numerical stability.
+The method used is an iterative approach and includes checks to prevent infinite loops and ensure stability.

 ## Usage